rails/rails/guides/source/action_mailer_basics.md

 Once the `host` is configured, it is recommended that email views use the `*_url` with the full URL, and not the `*_path` helpers with relative URL.
-Since email clients do no web request context, `*_path` helpers have no base URL to form complete web addresses.
+Since email clients do not have web request context, `*_path` helpers have no base URL to form complete web addresses.

-For example, instead of this:
+For example, instead of:

 ```html+erb
 <%= link_to 'welcome', welcome_path %>
 ```

-Use this:
+Use:

 ```html+erb
 <%= link_to 'welcome', welcome_url %>